lucashlc822/new-york-subway/documents/data_catalog.md

 ---

 ## View #4: **gold.dim_trips**
--  **Purpose:** This table stores all of the information on subway stop times, including arrival time, departure time, and the associated route.
+-  **Purpose:** This table stores all of the information on subway trips, including the associated route details.
 -  **Columns:**

 | Column Name | Data Type | Description |